 Serious and sometimes fatal infections have been reported in patients receiving immunosuppressive agents, including BENLYSTA.
-The most frequent serious infections were pneumonia, including bacterial pneumonia, urinary tract infection, cellulitis, herpes zoster, and bronchitis.
-Use caution in patients with severe or chronic infections.
-Consider interrupting therapy with BENLYSTA in patients who develop a new infection.
+The most frequent serious infections in adults treated with BENLYSTA IV included pneumonia, urinary tract infection, cellulitis, and bronchitis.
+Use caution in patients with severe or chronic infections, and consider interrupting therapy in patients with a new infection.

 Progressive Multifocal Leukoencephalopathy (PML): Cases of JC virus-associated PML resulting in neurological deficits, including fatal cases, have been reported in patients with SLE receiving immunosuppressants, including BENLYSTA.
 If PML is confirmed, consider stopping immunosuppressant therapy, including BENLYSTA.

-In the controlled clinical trials of BENLYSTA IV, psychiatric events were reported more frequently with BENLYSTA than with placebo, related primarily to depression-related events, insomnia and anxiety.
-Serious psychiatric events were reported in trials with BENLYSTA.
-Serious depression and suicidality (including two completed suicides) were reported in trials with BENLYSTA IV.
-There were no serious depression-related events or suicides reported in the BENLYSTA SC trial.
-Instruct patients to contact their healthcare provider if they experience new or worsening depression, suicidal thoughts, or other mood changes.
+In clinical trials, psychiatric disorders (depression, suicidal ideation and behavior) were reported more frequently in patients receiving BENLYSTA than placebo.
+In adult trials, psychiatric events reported more frequently with BENLYSTA IV related primarily to depression-related events, insomnia, and anxiety; serious psychiatric events included serious depression and suicidality, including 2 completed suicides.
+No serious depression-related events or suicides were reported in the BENLYSTA SC trial.
+Before adding BENLYSTA, physicians should assess patients’ risk of depression and suicide and monitor them during treatment.
+Instruct patients to contact their HCP if they experience new/worsening depression, suicidal thoughts, or other mood changes.

-The impact of treatment with BENLYSTA on the development of malignancies is not known.
-The mechanism of action of BENLYSTA could increase the risk for the development of malignancies.
+The impact of BENLYSTA on the development of malignancies is unknown; its mechanism of action could increase the risk for malignancies.

-Live vaccines should not be given for 30 days before or concurrently with BENLYSTA.
-BENLYSTA may interfere with the response to immunizations.
+Live vaccines should not be given for 30 days before or concurrently with BENLYSTA as clinical safety has not been established.

-BENLYSTA has not been studied in combination with other biologic therapies, including B-cell targeted therapies, or IV cyclophosphamide.
-Therefore, use of BENLYSTA is not recommended in combination with these therapies.
+BENLYSTA has not been studied and is not recommended in combination with other biologic therapies, including B-cell targeted therapies, or IV cyclophosphamide.

-The safety profile observed for BENLYSTA SC plus standard therapy was consistent with the known safety profile of BENLYSTA IV plus standard therapy, with the exception of local injection site reactions.
+The safety profile observed for BENLYSTA SC in adults was consistent with the known safety profile of BENLYSTA IV with the exception of local injection site reactions.

 USE IN SPECIFIC POPULATIONS

-Pregnancy: There are insufficient data on use of BENLYSTA in pregnant women to establish whether there is drug-associated risk for major birth defects or miscarriage.
-Following an assessment of benefit versus risk, if prevention is warranted, women of childbearing potential should use effective contraception during treatment and for at least 4 months after the final treatment.
+Pregnancy: There are insufficient data in pregnant women to establish whether there is drug-associated risk for major birth defects or miscarriage.
+After a risk/benefit assessment, if prevention is warranted, women of childbearing potential should use contraception during treatment and for ≥4 months after the final treatment.

-Pregnancy Registry: Healthcare professionals are encouraged to register patients and pregnant women are encouraged to enroll themselves by calling 1-877-681-6296.
+Pregnancy Registry: HCPs are encouraged to register patients and pregnant women are encouraged to enroll themselves by calling 1-877-681-6296.

-Lactation: There is no information available on the presence of belimumab in human milk, the effects on the breastfed infant, or the effects on milk production.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for BENLYSTA and any potential adverse effects on the breastfed child from BENLYSTA or from the underlying maternal condition.
+Lactation: No information is available on the presence of belimumab in human milk, the effects on the breastfed infant, or the effects on milk production.
+Consider developmental and health benefits of breastfeeding with the mother’s clinical need for BENLYSTA and any potential adverse effects on the breastfed child or from the underlying maternal condition.

-Black/African American Patients: In clinical studies, there have been mixed results regarding how well BENLYSTA works in black/African American patients.
-Consider the risks and benefits when prescribing BENLYSTA in black/African American patients.
+Black/African American Patients: In clinical trials there have been mixed results regarding how well BENLYSTA works in this patient population.
+Consider risks and benefits when prescribing BENLYSTA.

 Please see full Prescribing Information and Medication Guide for BENLYSTA.